Warlords (video game series): Warlords III

 The heroes acquired the ability to cast spells to receive the temporary benefit.
 Each spell has its price expressed in mana points, which became the second (after gold) resource in game.

 The campaign system also became more advanced: the heroes from the previous game of the campaign followed the user to the new game, keeping their experience and items.

 The concept of diplomacy was further refined by adding new state of diplomatic relations: Treaty.
 This state allowed players trespassing each other's cities and winning the Allied victory exterminating all other parties.
 Another diplomacy-related feature introduced in Reign of Heroes was the ability to bribe enemies, thus influencing their diplomatic decisions.
 The amount of bribe was fine-tunable; the more substantial bribe was, the greater chances of needed decision were.

 In addition to the previously available multiplayer modes (hotseat and play by email) the Reign of Heroes introduced the ability to play over network.

 Shortly after releasing Reign of Heroes, SSG followed with Warlords III: Darklords Rising — a stand-alone expansion pack.
 It featured the new maps and units and contained the sample graphics to facilitate development of alternative tile, army and city sets.
 The plot of the main campaign continued where the previous game had left off.

 Warlords III like Warlords II had a campaign editor and realistic terrain model.

 By the time of Warlords III games' releases the real-time strategy game genre was in full-swing, so there was less of a market for turn-based games.
-The oncoming rush of first-person shooters and first generation MMORPGs also didn't help the popularity of the series.
+The oncoming rush of first-person shooters and first generation MMORPGs also did not help the popularity of the series.
 The turn-based strategy genre in general would take a hit during this period.